Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Unsigned Wrapper (funsignedwrapper)](https://github.com/johandweber/funsignedwrapper): module with functions for accessing unsigned variables in standard Fortran 2008, by Johann Andreas Weber

+[fpydemo](https://github.com/banskt/fpydemo): demonstration of packaging a command line tool written in Python and Fortran, by Saikat Banerjee.
+The minimum working example has native Fortran codes compile to a shared library with F2PY, Lapack routines, and uses mpi4py for MPI parallelization.

 [MatlabAPI](https://github.com/robince/MatlabAPI): Fortran 95 Matlab API

 [MatlabFortran](https://github.com/aledinola/MatlabFortran): easily export data from Matlab to Fortran and back, by Alessandro Di Nola